team-centric-software/simple-d3-heatmap/DOCUMENTATION.md

 #### HeatmapGenerator.yearly(container_id, data)

-Creates a Heatmap of one Year
+Creates a heatmap calendar of one year

 ##### Parameters